-NorQuest College is a Designated Learning Institution (DLI), meaning that all our postsecondary programs (Certificate and Diploma programs) that have a duration of 8 months or longer and are delivered in-person are eligible for a Post-Graduation Work Permit (PGWP).
-Please keep in mind that some of the main requirements to obtain a PGWP are that you must be enrolled full-time in every mandatory terms and the majority of your program must be completed in-person.
+NorQuest College is a Designated Learning Institution (DLI), meaning that all our post-secondary programs (Certificate and Diploma programs) that have a duration of 8 months or longer and are delivered in-person are eligible for a Post-Graduation Work Permit (PGWP).
+Please keep in mind that one of the requirements to obtain a PGWP is that the majority of your program must be completed in-person.
 Ensure to register in more than 50% in-person classes per term to meet this requirement.